bobwei/webpack-app-boilerplate/README.md

-# Webpack Boilerplate
+# Webpack App Boilerplate

-This is a webpack boilerplate with batteries included to speed up project initiation.
+This is a webpack app boilerplate with batteries included to speed up project initiation.